MyoungJinNam/uwe_exercise/README.md

 and data flow integrity (DFI).
 The examples do not require and support static analysis, which is commonly adopted for DFI.

+All sources are located under the [src](src/) directory and are further grouped into folders including an unsafe reference program and task program.

 The examples included are listed below.
 It is recommended to understand `corrupted.c` for a task, which is to complete `instrumented.c`: